 4. Next, click add on the general tab that loads first.

-This is optional, however it is strongly recommended that you set a password to secure the user access.
+This is optional.
+However, it is strongly recommended that you set a password to secure user access.

-8. Once the directory is selected and confirmed by clicking OK on the directory selection window, it should have a bold H next to it.
+8. Once the directory is selected and confirmed by clicking OK on the directory selection window.
+It should have a bold H next to it.
 This indicates the Home Directory.
-Next to this area, the permissions are indicated by Read, Write, Delete, and Append.
-You would select as needed, however it is not recommended to enable deletion permissions unless you trust the person you may be allowing access to those files with.
+Next to this area, the permissions are indicated by reading, Write, Delete, and Append.
+You would select as needed.
+However, it is not recommended to enable deletion permissions unless you trust the person you may be allowing access to those files with.

-Once the client connects, it should display the content of the folder set for the user to access.
+Once the client connects, it should display the folder's content for the user to access.